 The initial card is the only one the student will receive during the student's attendance at the college.
 The same card is used each semester the student is enrolled.
-It is necessary for the student to receive a new Student Support Fee validation sticker from the Office of Student Development at the beginning of each semester to validate student benefits for that semester.
+It is necessary for the student to receive a new Student Support Fee validation sticker from the Campus Life & Student Engagement office at the beginning of each semester to validate student benefits for that semester.